MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-10-21-8-0-ifix-release.md

 author:
   name: Idan Adar
 ---
-A new iFix has been released for MobileFirst Foundation 8.0 for on-prem installations.
+A new iFix has been released for MobileFirst Foundation 8.0.

-[Download iFix](http://www.ibm.com/support/fixcentral/swg/quickorder?parent=ibm%7EOther%2Bsoftware&product=ibm/Other+software/IBM+MobileFirst+Platform+Foundation&release=8.0.0.0&platform=All&function=all&source=fc) (requires login to IBM Fix Central).
+For on-prem installations, [download the iFix package](http://www.ibm.com/support/fixcentral/swg/quickorder?parent=ibm%7EOther%2Bsoftware&product=ibm/Other+software/IBM+MobileFirst+Platform+Foundation&release=8.0.0.0&platform=All&function=all&source=fc) (requires login to IBM Fix Central).
 Mobile Foundation Bluemix service users, check your service dashboard for an available refresh.

 ## Highlights